aspectra-js/aspectra/README.md

   // notice the `!` for definite assignment private readonly provider!: SampleProvider;

-  // with a custom name
-  @provide('custom_name')
-  private readonly namedProvider!: NamedProvider;

-  // this will be a same instance as the `provider` above
+  // this will be the same instance as the `provider` above
   @provide(SampleProvider)
   private readonly second_provider!: SampleProvider;
 }